-- 5. After allowing for reasonable mixing, within a mixing zone extending 10 metres below the discharge point, the discharge shall not give rise to any of the following effects in the receiving waters: - a. the production of any conspicuous oil or grease films, scums or foams, or floatable or suspended materials; - b. any conspicuous change in the colour or visual clarity; - c. any emissions of objectionable odour; - d. the rendering of fresh water unsuitable for consumption by farm animals; and - e. any significant adverse effects on aquatic life, habitats or ecology. - 6.
-There shall be no visible bacterial and/or fungal growths downstream of the discharge.
+- 5. Prior to commissioning the Water Treatment Plant, the consent holder shall update and maintain the stormwater management plan required under condition 4 that documents how the site is to be managed to minimise the additional contaminants that became entrained in the stormwater.
+This plan shall be followed at all time, shall be certified by the Chief Executive, Taranaki Regional Council, and shall include but not necessarily be limited to cleaning procedures for the site catchments discharging to the Pond. - 6.
+After allowing for reasonable mixing, within a mixing zone extending 10 metres below the discharge point, the discharge shall not give rise to any of the following effects in the receiving waters: - a. the production of any conspicuous oil or grease films, scums or foams, or floatable or suspended materials; - b. any conspicuous change in the colour or visual clarity; - c. any emissions of objectionable odour; - d. the rendering of fresh water unsuitable for consumption by farm animals; and - e. any significant adverse effects on aquatic life, habitats or ecology.

-7. Constituents of the discharge shall meet the standards shown in the following table for eight of ten consecutive samples taken at least two weeks apart over the course of an annual monitoring period:
+- 7. There shall be no visible bacterial and/or fungal growths downstream of the discharge. - 8.
+Constituents of the discharge shall meet the standards shown in the following table for eight of ten consecutive samples taken at least two weeks apart over the course of an annual monitoring period: